<elementdef>

 - The

-attribute is required.
+@nameattribute is required.
 It specifies the name of an element to which the controlled attribute values are bound. - The

-attribute has a default value of no.
+@translateattribute has a default value of no.

 Example

-In this code sample, the @type
+In this code sample, the @type attribute for the

-element is bound to the specified
+<note> element is bound to the specified

 set of values: